The Most Comforting TV Shows to Watch on Netflix

 The Great British Baking Show (2010– )

 Of the culinary competition shows out there, GBBS (known as The Great British Bake Off across the pond) is the least cutthroat, most low-key you will ever have the pleasure of watching.
-Between the banter of hosts Mel and Sue (literally the name of their comedy duo) and interplay of the delightful Mary Berry and the notoriously hard-to-impress Paul Hollywood, contestants are put through the ringer of three bakes that, aside from the secret technical challenge, they have plenty of time to prepare for.
-The bakers develop such camaraderie over the season that when one of their pals leaves, everyone else cries for that person.
+Though the hosting lineup has changed—Mel and Sue have been replaced with Noel Fielding and Matt Lucas, and Mary Berry with Prue Lieth—the banter remains spirited and goofy, including some extra ribbing of the notoriously hard-to-impress Paul Hollywood.
+The bakers develop such camaraderie over the season that when one of their pals leaves, everyone else cries.
 Imagine that!

 Jane the Virgin (2014–2019)